 International Games Week?

 First, check if your local library is running the event, either by asking them or by looking on the map.
-(Just a reminder – it can take our volunteers a couple of weeks to get new entries on there.)

 If they are, great!
 However, they could probably still use some of the help suggested below.

 If they don’t appear to be participating, contact them and ask if they know about the day.
 If they don’t, tell them it’s super-easy – and free! – to participate.
-Then give them the public link for the event and the address for the library-focused blog (http://games.ala.org/international-games-week/), and tell them you would love to participate in this global celebration of libraries if they can organize an event.
+Then give them the public link for the event and the address for the library-focused blog (http://games.ala.org/), and tell them you would love to participate in this global celebration of libraries if they can organise an event.